MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/apple-pay.md

 ---
-title: "Apple Pay on watchOS"
+title: "Apple Pay on watchOS in Xamarin"
 description: "This article covers the enhancements Apple has made to Apple Pay in watchOS 3 and how to implement them in Xamarin.iOS for Apple Watch." ms.prod: xamarin ms.assetid: 32FF5D21-C252-485D-83AC-A7E592237962